sisocobacho/stackinvaders/upgrades.md

 ## Debris rotation and graphics
  We are going to assing a new image to the debris and we are going to rotate the debris while its moving.
- On Debris.js we now pass a new image and one sketch.js we load the new image.
+ On Debris.js we now pass a new image and on sketch.js we load the new image.
 We also create a new variable for the angle and the rotation rate.
  The angle is going to be incremented by the randomly generated rotation rate.
 Then on the display function we rotate the image base on the angle.

 ## Upgradeship base on points not pause